 The Foundation adopted authoritative guidance related to uncertain tax positions on January 1, 2009.
 The Foundation had no unrecognized tax benefits that would require an adjustment to the January 1, 2009, beginning balance of net assets.
-The Foundation had no unrecognized tax benefits at December 31, 2010 and 2009.
+The Foundation had no unrecognized tax benefits at December 31, 2011 and 2010.

 The Foundation recognizes interest accrued on and penalties related to unrecognized tax benefits in tax expense.
-During the year ended December 31, 2010, the Foundation recognized no interest and penalties.
+During the year ended December 31, 2011, the Foundation recognized no interest and penalties.

-The Foundation files income tax returns in the U.S. federal jurisdiction.
-With few exceptions, the Foundation is no longer subject to U.S. federal or state income tax examinations by tax authorities for years before 2006.
+The Foundation annually files income tax returns in the U.S. federal jurisdiction.
+With few exceptions, the Foundation is no longer subject to U.S. federal or state income tax examinations by tax authorities for years before 2008.

-No contributions were received during 2010 or 2009 that would jeopardize the Foundation's tax-exempt status.
+No contributions were received during 2011 or 2010 that would jeopardize the Foundation's tax-exempt status.